Sagebox/Sagebox/Examples/Sobel Edge Detection/ReadMe.txt

 ************************************
-SageBox Sobel Edge Detection Example
+Sagebox Sobel Edge Detection Example
 ************************************

  This program shows a quick example of  loading an image with the GetFile functionality of SageBox, then converting it to a bitmap.

- After conversion, a sobel convolution is then applied to get the edges.
+ After conversion, a sobel convolution is then applied to calculate the edges.

  This program shows how easy it is to get a file and to perform image-processing a calculations on an image.